SantyJ/video_transcode_system/README.md

 - Check the latency and throughput metrics (graphs and tables) in dashboard.
 - The test duration is around ~3 minutes.
-- You should see similar behaviour as shown in our report under analysis section for this test.
+- Results are shown in our report under analysis section for this test.
 Refer pages 11,12,13 (Section 10.1) in the report for this test.

 ### Fault Tolerance test (2 node i.e 40 % percent infrastructure down scenario)

 - Similar to previous step but need to bring down 2 node containers.
-- You should see similar behaviour as shown in our report under analysis section for this test.
+- Results are shown in our report under analysis section for this test.
 Refer pages 13,14 (Section 10.2) in the report for this test.

 ### Evaluating Offload Behavior Under Regional Saturation: RTT vs Load Bias